barringtonhaynes/barringtonhaynes/README.md

 ### Hi there, thanks for dropping by 👋

-- 🐝 I'm currently Head of Engineering at [Hive Learning](http://hivelearning.com)
+- 🐝 I'm currently VP of Engineering at [Hive Learning](http://hivelearning.com)
 - 🔭 I’m currently working on enhancing our developer experience

 <!--